-Gauze Dressings: Shower as instructed by your physician.
+Gauze dressings: Shower as instructed by your physician.

-Silverlon Dressing: You may get dressing wet (no tub baths, hot tubs or swimming).
-Pat dressing dry after shower.
+Silver antimicrobial: You may get the dressing wet (no tub baths, hot tubs or swimming).
+Pat dressing dry after you shower.

 Be careful not to slip.
 Use a rubber mat in the shower or bathtub.
-You may need a shower chair or tub transfer bench for a while until your balance and standing tolerance improve.
+You may need a shower chair or tub transfer bench until your balance and standing tolerance improve.